top of page

 LED driving lights?
 Are they really ideal?

-Consider this before buying LED driving lights: the latest technology is not always the best for your safety.
+Consider this before buying LED driving lights: the latest technology is not by default the best for your safety.

-FYRLYT has been sharing factual information with cited references since 2011, prioritising light quality and driving safety.
-While other brands promote LED driving lights as the newest and best technology, FYRLYT emphasizes the function, fundamentals, and design of their products.
-The LED chips commonly used in driving lights are not ideal, and can even be counterproductive to driving safety.
-Brightness alone is not enough; light quality and its effects on human physiology are crucial.
-FYRLYT provides optimal brightness and superior detail without excessive glare or potential eye damage, maximising driving safety for you and other road users.
+FYRLYT has been sharing evidence-based information with referenced sources since 2011, emphasising light quality and driving safety.
+While other brands tout LED driving lights as the latest and greatest technology, FYRLYT prioritises the functionality, fundamentals, and design of its products.
+The commonly used LED chips in driving lights are not ideal and can even be detrimental to driving safety.
+Brightness alone is not sufficient; light quality and its impact on human physiology are critical if maximising driving safety is your goal.
+FYRLYT delivers optimal brightness and superior detail without excessive glare or potential eye damage, maximising driving safety for you and other road users.

 Be specific & relevant.

 You could be forgiven for assuming all LEDs are the same and being "new" must be best.
 Yes, there are some very high quality LEDs used in architectural, medical and broadcast lighting but that is not what is typically used in driving lights regardless of brand or price.
 If you want the facts you must look at the engineering data sheets re spectral power distribution.
 Even in a specific LED chip this varies re 'bin' models.
 There is a lot more to consider than just "brightness".
-You can have have an intensely bright light that actually reduces your driving safety thus being a poor design for purpose.
+You can have have an intensely bright light that actually reduces your driving safety.

 TYNDALL.
 The big issue.